citelao/sensible/_coffee_shop/5-hackme.md

 Unless they are targeting you specifically (in which case you should [get help]({{site.baseurl}}/help/)), hackers are looking for **scalable** and **large-scale** attacks.

-This is the best tool you have without a systematic list of threats---which we don't have.
+This is the best tool you have without a systematic list of threats---and we don't have that list.
 We may not know how hackers tend to get in, but we're pretty sure about what they want.

 When you encounter a new threat, ask yourself: could this threat scale to likely affect me?
 And: could this threat breach a place that stores my data?